lalten/rpg_dvs_ros/doc/README.md

 #now your events should be displayed correctly
 ```

-Later, we switched to the &bdquo;E2&ldquo; timestamp format and the aforementioned ring buffer processing, which removed the sporadic x/y shifts and mysterious noise at image borders (it seems that a few timestamp bytes were interpreted as X or Y some time).
+Later, we switched to the "E2" timestamp format and used a [Boost circular buffer](http://www.boost.org/doc/libs/release/doc/html/circular_buffer.html) for processing.
+This ensured that no events were split and lost.
+This also removed the sporadic x/y shifts and mysterious noise at image borders (it seems that a few timestamp bytes were interpreted as X or Y some time).

 ## Ideas for Future Improvements